taypreul/taypreul.github.io/_pages/about.md

   - /about.html
 ---

 I currently work for the Wisconsin DNR Office of Applied Science as a Fisheries Research Scientist.
 We work in tandem with the WIDNR Bureau of Fisheries Management, federal, and tribal partners to investigate fisheries concerns across the state.
-I am most interested in improving our mechanistic understanding of external and anthropogenic factors affect the trajectory of fish communities over time.
 I have worked on topics such as Walleye recruitment and egg quality, coarse woody habitat additions, and collaborative technical projects.
 I am currently working on a myriad of different topics, all related to alleviating threats to fish communities (and the human communities that rely on them).

 ---